bdico

 [May23]

-Last month of the project - we haven't solve all problems in dictionary learning but we made a big dent!
+Last month of the project - we haven't solved all problems in dictionary learning but we made a big dent!
 So a big thanks to the whole team, but especially Michi, Andi, Flavio, Marie and Simon - it's been a pleasure to break our heads together.

 Finally, if you want to hear about the coolest results of the project, you have the chance to do so at FoCM in Paris in June and at the Meeting of the Austrian Mathematical Society in Graz in September.